Finger

 The sky overhead was turning a heavy grey and indigo while the thunder began to roll in the distance.
 I didn’t want to leave home.

 We were guided against a long brick wall on the outside of the school towards a large common room with heavy metal doors.
-The electricity had gone out and I began to cry.
-All I could think of at that tiny age was, “Where is my mother!”.
-It was one of the most painful feelings accompanied by my first taste of mortality.
+Just like our school, the electricity had gone out and I began to cry.
+All I could think of at that tiny age was, “Where is my mother!”
+It was one of the most painful emotions accompanied by my first taste of mortality.
 I knew that day I could die.
 My face became puffy and my eyes blurry with tears as I looked around the room for a familiar face.
 A teacher tried to comfort me as I collapsed down sitting on my knees.
 Other kids were scared too clustering around in little circles shaking.
 Suddenly, I felt a hand on my shoulder, and turned to see my older best friend Tiara quickly crawling over to sit beside me.
 We both stayed at the same neighbor’s house every day after school.
 I don’t think I’ve ever felt more relieved.
-I cried reaching for her as she hugged me tightly and whispered shaking, “It’s gonna be ok baby, it’s gonna be ok.”
-The tornado sirens went off full blast.
-I’ll never forget the sound that followed.
-It was like a train coming in full force with a loud groaning.
-We all sat huddled in the middle of that room as we watched this strange animal pick up trees and rip at the ground outside.
-I closed my eyes and prayed in my own little way for my mother to be safe and for us all to survive.
-Objects bounced around outside smashing into the front doors, windows in classrooms shattered, and finally we heard one of the buses turn over on its side.
-This all lasted for around fifteen minutes, and then everything went quiet.
+I cried reaching for her as she hugged me tightly and whispered shaking, “It’s gonna be…O..K…..baby, it’s gonna be…….ok.”

 Tiara sat beside me on the bus as I cried all the way to our sitter’s house.
 I don’t remember the bus ride or even getting off it, but I do remember that once inside that house I sat on the carpet, just staring out blankly.
-The rain had come back full force and it pelted in waves against the glass storm dorm as a tv kept blaring weather bulletins in the background.
+The rain had come back full force and it pelted in waves against the glass storm dorm as a tv kept blaring weather bulletins through snowy interference in the background.
 I just waited and waited.
 I kept thinking, “What would I do without my mom?”
 Prior to the storm I’d been angry with her because of her schedule.
 I’d behaved badly and been a bit of brat to her in the few moments that we shared.
 In February, she had made me a special scavenger hunt for a tin of freshly homemade chocolate fudge.
 She’d spent her entire morning off hiding notes for me to find with her lovely little handwriting.
-I closed my eyes and breathed in all the facets that made my mother great.
+I closed my eyes and breathed in all the facets that made my mother great so full of remorse.
 Just as this gratefulness began to fill me, a clang rapped at the front door.
 I opened my eyes and there she stood soaking wet with the biggest smile I’d ever seen on her face.
 I got up and ran to her as she opened the door.
 We both cried.
 Little did I know that she had suffered the exact same situation.
 A tornado had also touched down along the highway outside her office.

-From this very early age I learned that life is a gift given that can quickly end in a flash.
+From this very early age, I learned that life is a gift given that can quickly end in a flash.